MichaelChaoLi-cpu/MichaelChaoLi-cpu/README.md

 - memory:

 Summary:
-- cores in use:
+- cores in use: 1
-- memory in use:
+- memory in use: tiny

-- idle cores:
+- idle cores: 15
-- idle in use:
+- idle in use: 128GB
 ******************************
 Com-right:
 Task-1: